Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 Special Concerns for Side Sleepers

-When it comes to side-sleeping, flat pillows are a pain in the neck— literally!
+When it comes to side-sleeping, flat pillows can be a pain in the neck— literally!
 Sleeping laterally with or without your arms under the pillow presents some potential issues.

 Supporting your head and neck are the most important things your pillow does for you, whether you realize it or not.
-If your neck is arched unnaturally, your spine will follow, leading to back, neck, and shoulder pain.
+If your neck is in a position that irritates other joints, you may experience headaches, shoulder tension or pain, and back pain.

 Side-sleepers should take certain things into consideration when shopping for a pillow:

 Pillow loft, or thickness, tells you how much space the pillow will put between you and your mattress.
 Stomach sleepers typically choose pillows with a low loft, and back sleepers prefer high lofts.
-It only makes sense that side sleepers feel most comfortable on a medium loft pillow.
+It only makes sense that side sleepers find a medium loft pillow one of the most comfortable pillows.

 Loft affects the way your neck and head feel as you sleep.
 If your pillow is too short and unsupportive, your head and neck will sink, forcing you to adjust the pillow, your sleep position, or both all night.
 Conversely, if your pillow is too firm or thin, you could wake up with aches and pains all over.